 What is publishing and media?

-Jobs in publishing and media are all about creating, producing and delivering content, from novels to newspapers to live TV dance competitions where celebrities fall over a lot, we mean compete for glory...
+Jobs in publishing and media are all about creating, producing and delivering content.
+That's everything from a novel to a TV news report.

-The types of content produced broadly split into:
+The types of content produced can be broadly split into:

 What publishing and media jobs can I do?